nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Got it.
 I've added this task
   [T][ ] make coffee
-Now you have 1 tasks in the list.
+Now you have 1 tasks in your list.
 ```

 ### `deadline` - Adds a Deadline Task